federated-wiki/wiki-glitch/README.md

 Testing GitHub Update Process
 =============================
-How does a pull request after initial import work?
+* How does a pull request after initial import work?
-What if I don't delete the glitch branch after merging the pull request?
+* What if I don't delete the glitch branch after merging the pull request?
+* What about going the other way?

 <hr>